MCDReforged/MCDReforged/docs/source/plugin_dev/command.md

 MCDR contains a command tree building system for plugins to build their commands.
 It behaves like a lite version of mojang's [brigadier](https://github.com/Mojang/brigadier)

+## Workflow

+MCDR maintains a dict to store registered commands.
+Any value in the storage dict is a list of literal node as a root node of a command tree, and the related key is the literal value of the root literal node.
+With it, MCDR can quickly find the possible command tree that might accept the incoming command

+Every time when a user info is being processed, MCDR will try to parse the user input as a command.
+It will takes the first segment of the user input as a key to query the command tree storage dict. **If it gets any, it will prevent the info to be sent to the standard input stream of the server** by invoking `info.cancel_send_to_server()`, then it will let the found command trees to handle the command.

+If an command error occurs and the error has not been set to handled, MCDR will sent the default translated command error message to the command source

 ## A Quick Peek

 Let's peek into the actual operation of a command tree.
 As an example, let's say that there are 3 kinds of commands: